Back to Blog

 Quick Answer

-Santa Clarita, the third-largest city in Los Angeles County, has a growing Arab-American community including many senior citizens who immigrated to be with their families.
+Santa Clarita, the third-largest city in Los Angeles County with over 228,000 residents, has a growing Arab-American community including many senior citizens who immigrated to be with their families.
 Elderly immigrants often face unique challenges navigating the immigration system, including language barriers, health limitations, and complex paperwork.
+According to the U.S. Census Bureau, approximately 12% of immigrants in Los Angeles County are over age 65, and many have been permanent residents for decades without pursuing citizenship.
+Our Arabic-speaking team provides patient, culturally sensitive assistance designed specifically for the needs of elderly community members.

 Reviewed for accuracy by